edgedb/edgedb/docs/datamodel/links.rst

         name
     };

-Backward link traversal requires to specify the original link's source type, but other than that it works the same way as forward traversal.
+In practice, *backlink* traversal requires to specify the original link's source type, but other than that it works the same way as forward traversal.

 Many-to-Many